bgord/knowledge/README.md

 - How does docker-compose work?
 - A `docker-compose.yml` file for the express/MongoDB setup

+## UNIX (1/4)

+- ~~How to live-preview a file in the terminal? (tail)~~
+- How to retrieve a data from the n-th column and the n-th row from the CSV file?
+- How to change a data from the n-th column and the n-th row from the CSV file?
+- How to sum numbers from the n-th column from the CSV file?

 ## CSS
 - deepen knowledge of BEM
   - block inside the block